Fast ferry scandal: Political goals of the fast ferry program

 Perhaps more important than the need for a more efficient ferry system was the NDP government's desire to rebuild and collect taxes from the shipbuilding industry of British Columbia.
 During the early 1900s, shipbuilding in British Columbia was at its greatest, in support of a booming fishing industry.
 During World War II, shipbuilding again peaked with the delivery of two 10,000-ton freighters every week.
 By the 1990s, however, shipbuilding in British Columbia was nearly dead due, in-part, to the ballooning cost of materials, high labour costs, labour disputes, and increasing competition from Asian shipyards.

 Faced with potential collapse of the local ship building industry, the British Columbia government initiated the fast ferry program, expecting local shipbuilders could emulate the success of Australian shipbuilders such as Austal and Incat.

 In the early planning stages of the project, Australian fast ferry operator Holyman, then one of the biggest and most experienced fast ferry operators in the world, was in talks with BC Ferries and the NDP government.
-Holyman's managing director and its global development manager met with the Minister for Transport and cautioned him against the BC Ferries FastCat plan.
+Holyman's managing director and its global development manager met with the minister for transport and cautioned him against the BC Ferries FastCat plan.
 They suggested that a first time builder would find it impossible to construct the vessels on time, within budget, or within weight specification.
 They also suggested that the intended power would be insufficient to meet targeted speed, even if the vessels were built within weight.
 Finally, they suggested that the ongoing maintenance and operation of fast ferries required specialized expertise.
 The company offered its expertise to the government.

 PacifiCat fleet

 The vessels built for BC Ferries were intended to improve ferry service between the mainland terminal of Horseshoe Bay (in West Vancouver) and the Vancouver Island terminal at Departure Bay (in Nanaimo).

-The three vessels were built between 1998–2000 and were named as follows:
+The three vessels were built between 1998 and 2000 and were named as follows: